bbyars/mountebank/README.md

 mountebank will tell you that he supports every protocol ever invented, and a few lying in the weeds.
-He will swear that he supports bindings in every language know to humanity.
+He will swear that he supports bindings in every language known to humanity.
 Some of the implementations are lagging, but worry not, for his team of open source developers is legion.

 ## Goals